somi94/MIWeb.Composer/README.md

 It's targeted to be a open, free and easy to use tool to synthesize audio samples and compose tracks from it.
 At the current state of development only the synthesizer is available.

+Feel free to use and improve the tool.
+Pull requests are welcome.

 ## Setup
 I will alway try to keep the application client based, so downloading the app directory and opening the index.html in a modern browser will be enough to run it.